Who am I?

 If any of my friends were to look at my resume today they would all ask the same question, who is this person?

 Growing up, one of my biggest “secret” dreams was to work for Pixar.
-I obsessed with this dream every day, but always sold myself short because frankly my drawings skills weren’t the best.
+I obsessed with this dream and every day I sold myself short because frankly my drawings skills weren’t the best.
 In High school I took a scientific visualization class and thought this could be my ticket to my dreams.
 I’ve always known that I loved art, but coming from a family who valued nothing more than business=success, I never considered pursuing this love as a career.
 Evidently, I pursued a college career in Finance and graduated with a B.S. in 2013.
 With no end goal in mind, I continued working the family business full-time for the next 3 years.
-Every day all I could think about was “what am I going to do with my life?”
+Every day my thoughts were clouded with the same question; “what am I going to do with my life?”
 So in 2016, I opened the link to Pixar’s website and figured, why not?
-If I wasn’t the artist creating the visuals for their stories, surely, they needed someone who has a business background to work their finances.
+If I wasn’t going to be the artist creating the visuals for their stories, surely, they needed someone who has a business background to work their finances.
 I pulled my resume out and submitted for every job opening and internship that was available.
-Anticipating rejections; I’ve never received so many rejection letters; one after another for every single position.
-At that point, I knew I needed to do something different.
+Anticipating rejections; I never thought I’d receive so many; one after another for every single position I naively applied for.
+At that point, I knew I needed to do something different. and make a change.

 Fast-forward to fall of 2016 and there I was applying to photography school at RCC on a limb.
-Still unsure of my path and what I wanted to do but nonetheless making steps.
 Was this one step closer to my dream of working for Pixar?
-Perhaps not, but it was the first time that I felt that I was being true to myself and so I knew I was one step closer in the right direction.
-I’m in my third semester of photography school and enjoying the journey.
-Though I still have doubts, I open up my resume and it’s a clear reminder that I’m in the right place and no mountain is truly conquered only by gazing up at it.
-I still dream about working for Pixar, it may never happen, but I will always be thankful for the many rejection letters I received from them.
+Perhaps not, but it was the first time that I felt that I was being true to myself.
+I may still be uncertain of my path and what I want to do but I am positive that I am making steps in the right direction.
+I’m in my fourth semester of photography school and enjoying the journey.
+Though I still have doubts, I open up my resume as a clear reminder that I’m in the right place.
+No mountain is truly conquered by gazing up at it and no accomplishment is as sweet as the view from atop.
+I still dream about working for Pixar, it may never happen, but I will forever be thankful for the many rejection letters I received from them.
 It reminds me that life is what you make of it.
-No matter what obstacles may present itself to you, it’s your choice: will you let it defeat you, or will you conquer it?
+No matter what obstacles may present itself to you, it’s your choice: will you give up and let it defeat you, or will you rise up and conquer it?